aphp/edsnlp/docs/pipelines/ner/disorders/CKD.md

 ## Authors and citation

-The `eds.CKD` component was developed by AP-HP's Data Science team with a team of medical experts.
+The `eds.ckd` component was developed by AP-HP's Data Science team with a team of medical experts.
 A paper describing in details the development of those components is being drafted and will soon be available.